SoftUni-Internal/interactive-content/EN/05-Table-Relations/03-Relational-Schema.md

 # Relational Schema

-After finishing the design of our database and creating the entities, naturally we would want to finally see our creation.
+After finishing the design of our database and creating the entities, naturally, we would want to finally see our creation.

 Luckily, this is possible through using the tool **E/R Diagrams**.

-This tool is integrated in MYSQL and it creates a **Relational schema** of all the entities in the database.
+This tool is integrated into MYSQL and it creates a **Relational schema** of all the entities in the database.

-The relational schemas describes the structure of our database.
+The relational schemas describe the structure of our database.

-**It vizualizes:**
+**It visualizes:**

 - The schemas of all tables